arock093/keyboardminder/README.md

 Contributions are more than welcome.
 Open an issue and submit a pull request if you have one.
 Please be respectful.

 ## Roadmap
 My goal with this project and future ones is to keep them as simple as possible.
-I don’t want to add unnecessary features but am more than willing to explore variations to the scripts.
-If there are any ideas for useful variations to the scripts, a settings panel can be added to the scripts.
+I don’t want to add unnecessary features but am more than willing to explore variations.
+If there are any ideas for useful variations, a settings panel can be added.

 Here is a sneek peak from the next project in the series written in C++ which adds some useful keyboard shortcuts.
 ```